1995parham/github-do-not-ban-us/README.md

 - Fahim from Bangladesh 🇧🇩
 - divinity1437 from Russia 🇷🇺
 - Enzo from France 🇫🇷
-- Appadeia from USA 🇺🇸
+- Appadeia from United States 🇺🇸
 - Zhiwa from China 🇨🇳 ([zhiwa](https://github.com/aboutmydreams))
 - Alexander Shelepenok from Belarus 🇧🇾
 - Ran Luo from China 🇨🇳